ypei1/ypei1.github.io/_pages/about.md

   </details>

 ### Working in Progress
-- Accounting for the China's Province Level Border Effects ( joint with [Jifan Wang](https://gufaculty360.georgetown.edu/s/contact/0031Q00002Nq2l1QAB/jifan-wang). )   <br>
+- Accounting for the China's Province Level Border Effects   <br>
 - China's VAT Reforms, Distortions, and Intranational Trade